 Reliable Legal Counsel For Executors And Others With Interest In Probate Proceedings

 Are you responsible for settling a loved one’s estate?
 Or do you need legal advice on how to protect business interests after your business partner’s death?
-Murray, Craven & Corley, L.L.P., in Fayetteville, North Carolina, is here to help with these and other estate administration matters.
+Murray & Corley, P.A., in Fayetteville, North Carolina, is here to help with these and other estate administration matters.
 Perhaps your family member died without a will (intestate).
 If so, you or another responsible party may petition to be named the administrator, or personal representative, of that person’s estate.

 Are all assets distributed through probate?
 Not necessarily.
 Many people talk about keeping assets out of probate with trusts, but in fact, estates typically include at least some property that is not included in any existing trusts.
 Most estates are administered through probate – the court-supervised legal process by which assets of a deceased person are passed on to living people or organizations.
 In North Carolina the Clerk of Superior Court handles probate.
 Our probate law attorneys are ready to help you settle your loved one’s estate according to the law and in a timely manner.